Ramish-Amir/invonix/TAG_FEATURE_README.md

 4. Click on an existing tag badge to remove the tag
 5. **Quick Tag Changes**: Click on the measurement value in pinned labels to open a tag selector dropdown

+### Managing Measurements

+1. **Pin Measurements**: Click on measurement lines to pin their labels
+2. **Change Tags**: Click measurement values in pinned labels to change tags
+3. **Delete Measurements**: Use the trash icon in pinned labels to delete measurements
+4. **Undo/Redo**: Use the undo/redo buttons in the control menu

 ### Viewing Tagged Measurements

 - **Measurement Lines**: Colored according to their assigned tag